navulirs/coursera-aml-docker-gpu/README.md

 b) NVIDIA Drivers installed -

       There are many websites provide guide on installing NVIDIA Drivers.
-A recommendation is to use install the driver if the operating system already provides a way to aquire the driver through its default means.
-As an example, in Ubuntu 16.04 LTE edition, NVIDIA driver can be installed by ensuring NVIDIA GPU is selected on the Settings --> Software Updates tab.
+A recommendation is to use easier method if the operating system already provides a way to aquire the driver through its default means.
+An example is in Ubuntu 16.04 LTE edition NVIDIA driver can be installed by ensuring NVIDIA GPU is selected on the Settings --> Software Updates tab.
 IMO, this is easiest and safest method.

  A Caution: